hashicorp/terraform-plugin-docs/README.md

 The `migrate` subcommand can be used to migrate website files from either the legacy rendered website directory (`website/docs/r`) or the docs rendered website directory (`docs/resources`) to the `tfplugindocs` supported structure (`templates/`).
 Markdown files in the rendered website directory will be converted to `tfplugindocs` templates.
+The legacy `website/` directory will be removed after migration to avoid Terraform Registry ingress issues.

 The `migrate` subcommand takes the following actions:
 - Determines the rendered website directory based on the `--provider-dir` argument